|

 Alajuelenses.com

-Going to Costa Rica?
-Visit www.alajuelenses.com an interesting business directory with lots of local info.
+Going to Costa Rica and visiting Alajuela, the second largest city, check out www.alajuelenses.com an interesting business directory with a map of downtown Alajuela and lots of local information. |